rapid7/metasploit-framework/Indentation-Standards.md

  <sup>*The first precept is UTF-8 encoding for source files, but we're going to keep ignoring that one for now since it monkeys with regexing over binary strings, which we do a lot. :)</sup>

+## Retabbing outstanding pull requests.

+Once metasploit-framework/master is retabbed, it's quite likely that several outstanding branches will be conflicted.
+The easiest way to solve these conflicts is for branch owners to reformat their own changed files with soft tabs (which should immediately unconflict).
+In order to ease the pain, the [@tabassassin](https://github.com/tabassassin) account will fire off a boiler plate PR back to outstanding branch maintainers who are affected with instructions on how to retab as well as actual retab commits they can land.

 ## Implementation Timeline

 Items struck out are complete.